WarwickRSE/IOOptimisationExamples/README.md

 in the Warwick Scientific Computing RSE workshop on optimising data flows for HPC.

+Under the FileTransferExamples you will find example scripts to test file transfer rates, and two ways to do the 'compressed tar' transfer.

 Under the MachineLearningExample directory you will find some (quick) ML examples showing a few options for reducing the number of files in an ML workflow.